lapa19/Image-Search/README.md

 # Image-Search
 This is an image search application developed with OpenCV's python interface.
 The user inputs an image of a monument and the applicaion searches for similar images and displays them.
 It uses SIFT algorithm for keypoint detection.Its GUI was designed with PyQt.

 The popgui.py file contains the main code.
-The popsift.py contains code for using OpenCV's inbuilt SIFT algorithm. writekp.py contains code to store keypoints of each of the images in the database to a file.This tutorial assumes that you have OpenCV installed.For OpenCV installation,visit http://goo.gl/OuJ1SW .To run the application, perform the following -
+The popsift.py contains code for using OpenCV's inbuilt SIFT algorithm. writekp.py contains code to store keypoints of each of the images in the database to a file.The instructions below assume that you have OpenCV installed.For OpenCV installation,visit http://goo.gl/OuJ1SW .To run the application, perform the following -

 1.Make a folder monumentsdb which has images of monuments.Use name of the monument as name of the image.